Berthold, Margrave of Baden

-Berthold Prinz und Markgraf von Baden (24 February 1906 – 27 October 1963), styled Margrave of Baden and Duke of Zähringen (Note: Although titles of nobility were abolished in Germany in 1919, some titles continued to be used as courtesy titles.), was the head of the House of Baden, which had reigned over the Grand Duchy of Baden until 1918, from 1929 until his death.
-He was the brother-in-law of Philip, Duke of Edinburgh, through his marriage to Philip's sister, Princess Theodora of Greece and Denmark.
+Berthold Prinz und Markgraf von Baden (24 February 1906 – 27 October 1963), styled Margrave of Baden and Duke of Zähringen, (Note: Although titles of nobility were abolished in Germany in 1919, some titles continued to be used as courtesy titles.) was the head of the House of Baden, which had reigned over the Grand Duchy of Baden until 1918, from 1929 until his death.
+He was the brother-in-law of Prince Philip, Duke of Edinburgh, through his marriage to Philip's sister, Princess Theodora of Greece and Denmark.

 Marriage and children

 The only son and younger child of Prince Maximilian, Margrave of Baden and Princess Marie Louise of Hanover, Berthold married his second cousin Princess Theodora of Greece and Denmark, daughter of Prince Andrew of Greece and Denmark and Princess Alice of Battenberg, on 17 August 1931 in Baden-Baden.
 Via his marriage, he was the brother-in-law of Prince Philip of Greece and Denmark, later Prince Philip, Duke of Edinburgh from November 1947.
 His bride was also his second cousin, through Christian IX of Denmark.